nerrage/Coreuptedbot/README.md

 Generate a chat token while logged in as your bot: https://www.twitchtools.com/chat-token

-Use a text editor like Notepad to add your username, bot's username, and bot's chat token
+Use a text editor like Notepad to add your username, bot's username, and bot's chat token to example\_irc\_cfg.py.
+Rename this to irc\_cfg.py

 Run bot.py in python